 - 23. When adopted, the GNLP will supersede the current JCS and the Site Allocations Plans in each of the three districts, except for the smaller villages in South Norfolk that will be addressed through a new South Norfolk Village Clusters Housing Allocations Local Plan and the Diss, Scole and Burston area, for which a Neighbourhood Plan is being produced which will allocate sites.
 The great majority of the undeveloped sites in the Site Allocations plans are re-allocated through the GNLP5. - 24.
 The GNLP will not replace existing adopted Area Action Plans for Long Stratton, Wymondham and the Growth Triangle (NEGT) or Neighbourhood Plans, though in some cases additional allocations are made through the GNLP in these areas. - 25.
 The GNLP will also not amend existing adopted Development Management policies for the three districts except in circumstances where limited policy changes, identified in this plan, are required to implement the strategy. - 26.
 Further detail on retained and superseded plans is in appendix 4. - 27.
 While the GNLP sets out plans for the additional growth needed to 2038 and identifies the best ways for establishing long-term growth, we also need to take account of the Government's commitment to simplified rules based local plans and increasing housing supply, particularly in areas with high affordability pressures, which will assist in increasing home ownership and providing for affordable rents.
 The GNLP does this by setting a strategy that can be sustainably added to, providing locations that can be zoned for growth, renewal and protection in the longer term, and by providing for sufficient growth to both meet currently established needs and to set us on the path to meeting the higher long-term housing needs Government aims to provide for. - 28.
 This document proposes a broad locational strategy for sites and contains thematic strategic policies covering crucial issues such as supporting the economy, environmental protection and good design. - 29.
-With the exception of sites in smaller villages in South Norfolk (see below) and the Diss area, the Draft GNLP Sites document details the proposed sites for growth.
+With the exception of sites in smaller villages in South Norfolk (see below) and the Diss area, the GNLP Sites document details the proposed sites for growth.
 This includes those that have already been identified which are being carried forward, together with new ones. - 30.
-The Draft GNLP promotes housing choice and supports economic activity within the rural parishes that surround market towns and key service centres.
-It also aims to provide a greater degree of opportunity for smaller builders to develop with their local supply chains.
-Given its greater number of villages and the links to other adjoining areas, South Norfolk Council has decided to progress a separate development plan document to provide the sites to meet the overall housing numbers for its village clusters set out in this plan.
-Therefore, it is not one of the objectives of the GNLP to identify the village clusters in South Norfolk and consequential housing allocation sites in these areas. - 31.
-South Norfolk Council is preparing a separate village clusters plan covering sites for small-scale housing in the rural parishes of South Norfolk that collectively form primary school clusters.
-The Broadland village clusters form part of this Greater Norwich Local Plan.
-The aim is to progress the South Norfolk Village Clusters Housing Allocations Local Plan as quickly as possible, with an aspiration for every village cluster to have new housing sites allocated with a focus on smaller sites, and be in accordance with the overarching GNLP strategy which identifies sites for a minimum of 1,200 additional homes (on top of the existing commitment of 1,392 homes).
+The GNLP promotes housing choice and supports economic activity within the rural parishes that surround market towns and key service centres.
+It also aims to provide a greater degree of opportunity for smaller builders to develop with their local supply chains and bespoke designs.
+Such development helps address rural housing need and demand and supports and sustains local services and facilities in the rural area, such as village schools, community venues, shops, pubs and bus services.
+Recently, the effects of the Covid-19 pandemic have strengthened the shift to 'working from home' and reduced the need to travel frequently to central locations to work.
+The wider availability of faster and more reliable broadband has resulted in a change in the desirability of more rural properties in village locations. - 31.
+South Norfolk has twice as many parishes as neighbouring Broadland, more market town catchments (including around Beccles and Bungay in Suffolk), significantly less urban fringe, and a substantially larger rural territory.
+Rural South Norfolk includes two key strategic employment